dantonklein/dantonklein.github.io/src/content/projects/caches.md

 ## About This Project

 This repository will contain designs for direct-mapped, fully-associative, and n-way associative caches.
-I'm currently working on the direct-mapped cache.
+I've completed the direct-mapped cache and now I am working on the fully-associative cache.

 ## Features